 Rehab is just the beginning.

-What Exactly Happens During Rehab Mayfield Park?
+What Happens In Rehab Mayfield Park?

 This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.